-Far away from the hustle and bustle of city life, Talkeetna is everything you’d want in a quiet holiday.
+Far from the hustle and bustle of city life, Talkeetna is everything you’d want in a quiet holiday.

-Visit the Talkeetna Museum
+Visit the Talkeetna Historical Society Museum

-If you are a history buff, then you need to make a visit to Talkeetna.
+If you are a history buff, you must visit the Talkeetna Historical Society Museum on D Street.

-Visiting this place will surely help you understand the rich cultural heritage of this small town.
+Visiting the Talkeetna Historical Society Museum will surely help you understand Talkeetna's rich cultural heritage.

 Denali, formerly known as Mount McKinley, is the third highest peak in the world.